-Curation for LearningContent curation is so much more than just gathering knowledge and content on a given subject or topic and publishing it in one place.
-Content curation considers the design, organisation, communication and social media implications of how the information is presented and allows for others to interact with what is being presented.
+Curation for LearningContent curation isn't just gathering knowledge and content around a given topic and then publishing it in one place.
+Content curation actually considers the design, organisation, communication and social media implications on how the information is presented, and encourages learners to interact with the information being presented.

-This online course will model best practice as you work your way through the learning process, engaging with the content, the trainer and other participants.
-Structured over four weeks with facilitated online content, discussions and webinars this course will give you an introduction to the essential knowledge that you need to communicate your ideas to your colleagues, your organisation and your global audience.
+This online course will model best-practice as participants work through the learning process by engaging with the content, the trainer and other learners.
+Structured over four weeks with facilitated online content, discussions and webinars, this course introduces learners to the knowledge needed to communicate ideas to co-workers, employers, and global audiences.

-If you’re interested in growing your reflective practices, interacting with your knowledge networks, enhancing your organisational and design skills and want to consolidate and stretch your knowledge, then this course is for you.
+If you’re interested in growing your reflective practices, interacting with your knowledge networks, enhancing your organisational and design skills, and consolidating your knowledge, then this course is for you.

-This course explores key elements of organisation, navigation and design when presenting online ideas and projects.
-This is a hands-on course that
+Curation for Learning explores the key elements of an organisation, and the navigation and design elements used whilst presenting online ideas.
+This is

-- Gather and organise your online content for a topic of your choice
+- Gather and organise online content for a topic of your choice

 - Identify the functional elements of a variety of curation tools

 - Design and develop a project, learn about the key functions of the tool you choose.

 - Design and develop unique images for your project

 - Explore how analytics can assist in understanding the effectiveness of your communication